rimworld-frontierdevelopment/Shields/README.md

 Contributions will be credited to the authors.
 Merged contributions will be owned by the mod itself (important for future license changes, but we anticipate that never happening).

-### Localization

-We want to support as many languages as possible.
-If you would like to submit translations please submit them as pull request.

 ### Extending